LuchoLeonel/zk-loans-eth-global-prague/README.md

 ## 👥 Team

-Luciano Leonel Carreño - Full Stack Developer and Lawyer
+Luciano Leonel Carreño — Full Stack Developer and Lawyer

+With 4 years of experience as a full stack developer and Rust engineer, Luciano is passionate about privacy, zk proofs, and has worked with Verifiable Credentials as well as Bitcoin Core in Rust.

-Fabian Edwin Diaz Viera - Blockchain Developer
+Fabian Edwin Diaz Viera — Blockchain Developer

+With 3 years of experience as a developer, Fabian specializes in Blockchain and has worked on Solana-based projects.

+Together, we have participated in multiple hackathons, combining our technical skills to build innovative solutions focused on blockchain, privacy, and zero-knowledge proofs.

 ---